plugboard-dev/plugboard/docs/index.md

 # Welcome to Plugboard

-Plugboard is a an event driven modeling and orchestration framework for simulating complex processes with many interconnected components.
+Plugboard is an event-driven modelling and orchestration framework in Python for simulating complex processes with many interconnected components.